The-breakbar/TISS-Lightning-Registrator/README.md

 4. Click the "Load unpacked extension" button and select the unpacked folder which you downloaded (make sure you select the folder which contains all the files).
 5. Done!
 Pin the extension to your top bar and use it by clicking on its icon.

+### Firefox

+1. Download the zip of the latest Firefox release from the GitHub [releases](https://github.com/The-breakbar/TISS-Lightning-Registrator/releases) and unpack it.
+2. Navigate to `about:debugging#/runtime/this-firefox`.
+3. Click the "Load Temporary Add-on..." button and select the `manifest.json` file in the unpacked folder which you downloaded.
+4. Done!
+Pin the extension to your top bar and use it by clicking on its icon.

+### Updating

 To update the extension, simply remove the existing version and install the newest version with the same steps.
+Check back here for new releases at least once a semester, as the extension is not updated automatically.

 ## How it works